On cover times for 2D lattices: Introduction

 \subsection{Related works}

-In a work of Ding, Lee, and Peres \cite{DLP10}, a useful connection between cover times and GFFs had been demonstrated by showing that, for any graph, the cover time is equivalent, up to a universal multiplicative constant, to the product of the number of edges and the supremum of the GFF.
+In a work of Ding, Lee, and Peres \cite{DLP10}, a useful connection between cover times and GFFs had been demonstrated by showing that, for any graph, the cover time is equivalent, up to a universal multiplicative constant, to the product of the number of edges and the square of the expected supremum for the GFF.
 This connection was recently strengthened by \cite{Ding11}, which obtained the leading order asymptotics of the cover time via Gaussian free fields in bounded-degree graphs as well as general trees (together with an exponential concentration around its mean for the case of trees).
-We will use some of the ideas from \cite{Ding11}.
+We will use some of the ideas therein.

 Before the work \cite{DLP10}, the connection between cover times and GFFs for certain specific graphs, has already been a folklore.
 This was highlighted through the analogy in 2D lattice.
 Bolthausen, Deuschel and Giacomin \cite{BDG01} established the asymptotics for the maximum of GFF on 2D box, by exploring a certain tree structure in the 2D lattice; in \cite{DPRZ04}, the asymptotics for the cover time was calculated through an analogous tree structure but the proof was significantly more involved.
 A similar tree structure also appeared in the work of Daviaud \cite{Daviaud06} who studied the extremes for the GFF.
 The key idea of \cite{BZ10} is to construct a tree structure of this type but with conceptual novelty.